UniMath/agda-unimath/src/reflection/type-checking-monad.lagda.md

   nameErr : Name → ErrorPart

 postulate
+  -- The type checking monad
   TC               : ∀ {a} → UU a → UU a
   returnTC         : ∀ {a} {A : UU a} → A → TC A
   bindTC           : ∀ {a b} {A : UU a} {B : UU b} → TC A → (A → TC B) → TC B
-  unify            : Term → Term → TC unit
+  -- Tries the unify the first term with the second unify            : Term → Term → TC unit
+  -- Gives an error
   typeError        : ∀ {a} {A : UU a} → list ErrorPart → TC A
+  -- Infers the type of a goal
   inferType        : Term → TC Term
   checkType        : Term → Term → TC Term
   normalise        : Term → TC Term
   reduce           : Term → TC Term
-  catchTC          : ∀ {a} {A : UU a} → TC A → TC A → TC A
-  quoteTC          : ∀ {a} {A : UU a} → A → TC Term
-  unquoteTC        : ∀ {a} {A : UU a} → Term → TC A
+  -- Tries the first computation, if it fails tries the second catchTC          : ∀ {a} {A : UU a} → TC A → TC A → TC A quoteTC          : ∀ {a} {A : UU a} → A → TC Term unquoteTC        : ∀ {a} {A : UU a} → Term → TC A